JoKeyser/Code-Bayesian-Sense-of-Agency/README.md

 6. [compute_PerTrialCCE.m](compute_PerTrialCCE.m).
    The plots were shown in Figs. 4b and 6b.

-The descriptions and objectives of each of the above are written in their codes.
+Each script contains a description and objectives in its header.

-Note that to generate the results that correspond to the two intentional binding experiments that were studied, the variable `Expr` should be assigned the value `1` and `2` for Haggard et al.'s (Ref 3) and Wolpe et al.'s (Ref 22) studies, respectively.
+Note: To generate the results corresponding to the two intentional binding experiments, you should adjust the variable `Expr`:

+- Value `Expr = 1` for Haggard et al. (2002), and
+- Value `Expr = 2` for Wolpe et al. (2013).

-Lastly, the following auxiliary source codes are called by the main codes described above:
+The following auxiliary scripts are called by the main scripts described above:

 - [soa_IBexperiment.m](soa_IBexperiment.m)
 - [soa_IBTargets.m](soa_IBTargets.m)